aws-samples/container-patterns/pattern/dual-stack-ipv6-networking-ecs-fargate/index.md

 Your overall folder structure should look like:

 - `parent.yml` - Top level index file that defines the overall application deployment
-- `ipv6-vpc.yml` - Defines the dual stack networking configuration
+- `ipv6-vpc.yml` - Defines the dual-stack networking configuration
 - `cluster.yml` - Standard boilerplate for an Amazon ECS cluster
 - `service.yml` - The container deployment itself
 - `app` - Folder that holds the sample application code